ouspg/CompSec/Lab2_Network/README.md

 ```shell
 docker run --rm -p 3000:3000 bkimminich/juice-shop
 ```
 Site is hosted at ```localhost:3000```.
 Access it with your browser.
-Observe and modify the traffic while you are browsing the site and do the following tasks.
+Observe and modify the traffic with your browsers developer tools while browsing the site and do the following tasks.

 __Note__ In Firefox's devtools, in the "Headers" section of packet information, there is a handy "Edit and Resend" button Which can be used to modify packets.